p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 EOS-compatibility
 -----------------

 First of all the backward compatibility is held.
+The code contains most of the tolerable EOS parts, but excludes the awful ones.
 So-called “Smart Contracts” API backward compatiblity is held too, but the insides have changed.
 That means every EOS application could easily become the CyberWay-based one and vice versa.
 Enough of that.
 Next.